bugra-derre/docker-gocd-agent-alpine-3.5/README.md

 # GoCD Agent Docker image

-[GoCD agent](https://www.gocd.io) docker image based on alpine 3.5.
+Extending the [GoCD agent](https://www.gocd.io) docker image based on alpine 3.5 with JDK and the ability to spawn docker containers within the goCD container.

 # Issues, feedback?

-Please make sure to log them at https://github.com/gocd/docker-gocd-agent.
+Please make sure to log them at https://github.com/bugra-derre/docker-gocd-agent-alpine-3.5.

 # Changelog